akka/akka/akka-docs/general/configuration.rst

 Specifying the configuration file
 ---------------------------------

-If you don't specify a configuration file then Akka uses default values, corresponding to the ``akka-reference.conf`` that you see below.
+If you don't specify a configuration file then Akka uses default values, corresponding to the reference configuration files that you see below.
 You can specify your own configuration file to override any property in the reference config.
 You only have to define the properties that differ from the default configuration.

 The location of the config file to use can be specified in various ways: